 Definition: Purchasing Power Parity (PPP) is a beneficial tool for determining the exchange rate.
 The Purchasing Power Parity among the two nation’s currencies is the nominal exchange rate at which accustomed basket of services and goods would charge the constant amount in every nation.

 For instance, Suppose the basket of services and goods that charges.
 100 £ in the UK, cost ₹ 1000 in India.
-Then, the Purchasing Power Parity is ₹ 10 per UK £ at the exchange rate 1000 ₹ =100 £; thus, the market basket charges the constant amount in both nations.
+Then, the Purchasing Power Parity is ₹ 10 per UK £ at the exchange rate of 1000 ₹ = 100 £.
+Thus, the market basket charges a constant amount in both nations.

 Content: Purchasing Power Parity (PPP)

 The Law of One Price is the basis of the Purchasing Power Parity theory.
 It considers that products in two distinct nations are sold for the constant prices beyond taking into account a presence of potation charges, duties, taxes and other obstacles to trade.
 The Law of One Price specifies the cost of a similar product, which are exchanged on competitive markets, would have a similar cost in each exchange-related country when the cost is determined in the identical currency.
 This assurance shall be described in the following example by means of the “iPhone” price Pi, which is sold in two competitive markets beyond any considerable trade obstacles or transaction charges.

 In the UK as the domestic market and in the US as a foreign market.
 If we say that the price of an iPhone in the UK is Pi £ and in the US is Pi $, then it is attainable to get the price of an iPhone on the United States (US) market, determined by the exchange rate Et$, like this: